IOD Celebrity Invitational Regatta

 This is Lara's first try at the Celebrity Invitational.
 She promises to teach us how to get an IOD up on a plane.

-Stuart Hebb -- Stuart, having grown up sailing in Nova Scotia, won the World Youth Champs in 1982 in the Lightning class.
+Stuart grew up sailing in Nova Scotia, and won the Canadian World Youth Championship in 1982 in the Lightning class.
 He was on the Canadian America's Cup team in 1987 in Australia.
-Stuart has a well-balanced sailing background having raced in one design as well his own Thin Ice offshore program where he won the 2005 Pineapple Cup setting the best corrected time course record which still stands today as well as back-to-back SORC victories in 2019/20.
-He made the Canadian Olympic sailing team in 2012 campaigning in the Star Class finishing 4th in the medal round race in Helsinki as well as some top 5 finishes in major Etchells regattas from 2000 -2011.
-Stuart finished 2nd as a competitor in this very regatta in 2018 and most recently won top Corinthian in the Melges 20 class this winter.
+Stuart has a well-balanced sailing background having raced extensively in one designs as well leading the Thin Ice offshore program.
+The team won the 2005 Pineapple Cup, setting a best corrected-time course record which still stands today.
+Thin Ice went on to capture back-to-back SORC victories in 2019 and 2020.
+Stuart was a member of the Canadian Olympic sailing team in 2012, campaigning in the Star Class and finishing 4th in the medal round race in Helsinki as well as numerous top-five performances in the Etchells Class majors.
+Stuart most recently won top Corinthian in the Melges 20 class in 2024.

 Will Hundahl -- 2025 will be something of a homecoming for Will Hundahl.
 Will spent many summers visiting his grandmother on the Island before enlisting as the racing coach at the Nantucket Yacht Club.
 He captained the ever-competitive College of Charleston sailing team for two successful seasons before launching into the ranks of pro sailors.
 He has accumulated an impressive list of podiums, including winning the Etchells New England Championship, earning a second place the 2017 J111 Worlds, First in Class in the Marblehead to Halifax, Annapolis to Newport and Vineyard races.
 Will has eclectic tastes in boats.
 He regularly campaigns an Etchells, but when asked what his favorite boat was, he replied 'Nellie', Nat Herreshoff's 1903 gaff-rigged cutter.